iraikov/chicken-pyffi/README.md

-`(define-pymethod NAME [SCHEME-NAME])`
+`(define-pymethod NAME [SCHEME-NAME: NAME] [KW: ARGS])`

 Defines an accessor for the Python method `NAME`.
-The optional argument `SCHEME-NAME` is an alternate name for the Scheme procedure.
+The optional keyword argument `SCHEME-NAME` is an alternate name for the Scheme procedure.
+The optional keyword argument `KW` is a list of keyword argument names.
 The accessor is a procedure of the form `LAMBDA OBJ ARG1 ...` that takes in a Python object `OBJ` and invokes the method `NAME` contained in that object, with the supplied arguments, which must be either Scheme values of types listed in the type conversion table above, or pointers to Python values.
 If the object has no such